 When I was a kid, I used to get amazed after seeing these spongy yellow cubes on the display counters of the popular snack shops.

-And I always wondered how do they make such a beautiful piece of art in their workshops.
+And I always wondered how do they make such a beautiful piece of art in their kitchens.

 Eventually, I did learn to make Dhoklas, but I still couldn’t understand ‘the process’ of making this Gujarati snack.

 And then, I decided to find more information on how it becomes so spongy after steaming.